smart-data-models/dataModel.MachineLearning/SubscriptionQuery/doc/spec_IT.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     subscriptionName:
-      description: 'A (short) name given to this Subscription.
-Defined in NGSI-LD standard.'
+      description: A (short) name given to this Subscription.
+Defined in NGSI-LD standard
       type: string
       x-ngsi:
         type: Property
     temporalQ:
-      description: 'Temporal Query to be present only for ''Query Temporal Evolution of Entities'' operation.
-Defined in NGSI-LD standard.'
+      description: Temporal Query to be present only for 'Query Temporal Evolution of Entities' operation.
+Defined in NGSI-LD standard
       type: string
       x-ngsi:
         type: Property
     throttling:
-      description: 'Minimal period of time in seconds which shall elapse between two consecutive notifications.
-Defined in NGSI-LD standard.'
+      description: Minimal period of time in seconds which shall elapse between two consecutive notifications.
+Defined in NGSI-LD standard
       type: string
       x-ngsi:
         type: Property
     type:
       description: 'It has to be SubscriptionQuery.
+NGSI entity type.
 Enum:''SubscriptionQuery'''
       enum:
         - SubscriptionQuery
       type: string